Think you know how to price your products? If you don’t start charging more, you’re never going to reach your goals.

 You can charge the same for an online course as you can for an in person course.

 It’s still you, your time, your availability.
 It is still limited and unscalable.
 You should be charging the same premium price for online as in person.

 Online courses do not have a lower perceived value than in person.

 5: Trying To Offer Competitive Price = Race To The Bottom

 You can always lower the price when your competitor does.
 But there is no advantage to continuing to lower prices to meet competitors.
-Knowing how to price your courses and services has nothing to do with comparing yourself to others.
+Knowing how to price your products has nothing to do with comparing yourself to others.